 Configuring an Analytics Solution

-One of the first things that IT administrators will do in setting up such a system is talk to people throughout the company about their job role and the kind of data they generate to see how this can be integrated into an overall business intelligence system.
-This is the first step to ensure that information and knowledge become more widely available.
-It is also important to find out what kind of reporting users need so IT administrators can ensure that the chosen business analytics system can deliver it.
+One of the first tasks for IT administrators when setting up this system is to talk with employees across the company about their job roles and the data they produce.
+This helps figure out how to fit this information into a larger business intelligence system.
+This step is crucial for making sure that information and knowledge are more accessible.
+It’s also important to learn what kind of reports users need so that IT administrators can confirm the selected business analytics system can provide them.

 With this information, they can install and configure a suitable solution and educate users about how to get the best from the system.
 One of the big advantages of modern business intelligence systems is that people can combine and extract data in a number of ways and can create a number of customized dashboards.
 This allows automatic data collection and a certain level of reporting, which means that everyone within the enterprise has access to certain basic information about how the business is doing.